jupyter/governance/.github/pull_request_template.md

 The discussion phase is meant to gather input and multiple perspectives from the community.
 Make sure that the community has had an opportunity to weigh in on the change **before calling a vote**.
-A good rule of thumb is to ask several steering council members if they believe that it is time for a vote, and to let at least one person review the pull request for structural quality and typos.
+A good rule of thumb is to ask several Steering Council members if they believe that it is time for a vote, and to let at least one person review the pull request for structural quality and typos.